Problem

 Let’s try it and see what happens.

 Go back to the History screen.
-The first thing we see is the Limit size of job history log is still unchecked, but everything else is back to their default values.
-All that happened was that we manually deleted history that was older than 30 days once.
+The first thing we see is that the Limit size of job history log remains unchecked, but everything else is back to its default values.
+So, all that happened was that we manually deleted history that was older than 30 days once.
 The process will not repeat itself.

-This is the SQL executed that purged the records older than 30 days and made sure the Limit size of job history log stayed unchecked:
+Below is the SQL that executed that purged the records older than 30 days, and kept the Limit size of job history log unchecked:

 -- use msdb